-Technical criteria Criteria Application Threshold 1) Site compliance: Assessment is carried out for Each Project must pass this test individually Each Project site must comply with to qualify for ITT Stage 2.
-Please note: If the every site option (including the spatial compliance constraints for the Primary Project Site and Primary Project Site does not qualify, then location, capacity, density and shape all corresponding Variant all the corresponding Variant Project Sites (the Baseline Project Requirements).
+Technical criteria Criteria Application Threshold 1) Site compliance: Assessment is carried out for Each Project must pass this test individually Each Project site must comply with every site option (including to qualify for ITT Stage 2.
+Please note: If the the spatial compliance constraints for the Primary Project Site and Primary Project Site does not qualify, then location, capacity, density and shape all corresponding Variant all the corresponding Variant Project Sites (the Baseline Project Requirements).
 Project Sites). will automatically fail.
-2) Constraints identification: Where an Aggregated Bid Area is Evaluated on the Aggregated The Aggregated Bid Area must pass this The Bidder must identify relevant within the Characterisation Areas.
+Where an Aggregated Bid Area is The Aggregated Bid Area must pass this 2) Constraints identification: Evaluated on the Aggregated The Bidder must identify relevant within the Characterisation Areas.
 Bid Area (i.e. the outer test to qualify for the corresponding sites. development constraints for each the constraints will be those in the boundary of the Project Group).
 Aggregated Bid Area, and mitigations corresponding Characterisation where relevant.
 Area Report(s).
 3) Schedule: award to entering into the Lease with Assessment is based on the The Primary Project must pass this test The Bidder must provide a Project The Crown Estate, demonstrating Primary Project's information. to qualify for all Variant Projects within the Schedule for the Primary Project logical sequencing and key dates that corresponding Aggregated Bid Area. align with our milestones - as defined within each Aggregated Bid Area.
 This must cover the period from AfL in Section 9.
 4) Health, Safety and Environmental project, competent Health and Evaluated at Bidder level.
 The Bidder must pass this test to proceed (HSE) Management: Safety advice is available within to ITT Stage 2.
 Evidence must be provided that the organisational structure and an appropriate HSE Management evidence of compliance with the System will be available for the Construction Regulations 2015.
-Other criteria At ITT Stage 1 Bidders will also be • Confirm that they accept the forms of Provide specific project design information the Legal Agreements.